sheepman4267/ansible-digital-signage/docs/usage/quickstart.rst

     ansible-playbook -i hosts.yml playbook.yml

 Wait a few minutes.
 The signage player should eventually display xeyes, then chrome, dismiss the chrome first-run popup, and then display whatever you set in the schedule.
-Once you have that much working, go ahead to :doc:`usage/advanced-setups`
+Once you have that much working, go ahead to :doc:`advanced-setups`.